themindfulbit/td/_content/1-episodes/2014-07-01-076-whats-living-in-gabes-closet.md

 {{ theme:partial src="section-header" title="A Closet of His Very Own" url="{{ soundcloudurl }}" time="0:00" }}

-Erik tries to dig into the history of Gabe's networking closet.
+Erik digs into the history of Gabe's networking closet.
 How did he decide to build his own, and why?
 When this podcast was newly re-launched, we discussed [how to wire a house for ethernet](http://technicaldifficulties.us/episodes/055-ethernetworking).
 This topic has come up periodically, but now it's time to learn a little bit more about the center of Gabe's wired house.

 {{ theme:partial src="fancy-quote" url="{{ soundcloudurl }}" time="0:54" person="gabe" quote="I have a wife" }}

 And Gabe's wife doesn't like nerdy hardware out sitting around.
 Weird double entendres aside, Gabe has always tried to isolate his networked and nerdy equipment.
 When you put a lot of running electronics in one place, however, they produce a lot of heat.
-For that reason, Gabe thinks you should install vents at the top and bottom of your network closet if feasible.
+For that reason, he thinks you should install vents at the top and bottom of your network closet if feasible.
 It may also make sense to add a temperature sensor too, but beware.
 [Home automation](http://technicaldifficulties.us/episodes/074-home-automation-with-bob-vanderclay) can be a slippery slope.

 {{ theme:partial src="fancy-quote" url="{{ soundcloudurl }}" time="3:27" person="erik" quote="Like quiet and awesome mode?" }}

-Having a network closet also means you can put your noisy devices in the one room and it will still be quiet enough to record podcasts in.
+Having a network closet also means you can put your noisy devices in the one room and it will still be quiet enough that you can record a podcast.

 {{ theme:partial src="section-header" title="What's in there?" url="{{ soundcloudurl }}" time="5:04" }}